Presidential Guard Regiment (Turkey): 2016 coup

 Following the abortive coup attempt of 2016, almost 300 members of this unit were arrested.
 Shortly thereafter, the Turkish government announced that the entire Presidential Guard Regiment was to be disbanded.
 Though plans for full disbandment were subsequently abandoned, the Presidential Guard was reorganised and its ceremonial responsibility for the protection of the presidential palace was handed over to a special police operations unit.

+Mounted Ceremonial Unit

+The Mounted Ceremonial Unit (Süvari Birliği) was established within the original guard battalion on July 18, 1920, and was restructured as the Presidential Guard Regiment Cavalry Group in 1961.
+The unit, which was transformed into the Presidential Guard Regiment Mounted Ceremonial Unit in 1969 and renamed the Presidential Mounted Ceremonial Unit in 1975 with the addition of a riding team, was attached to the Army War College Command on October 4, 1984, under the name Mounted Sports Training Center Command.
+The vast majority of the 130 horses in the unit are of the Gemlik breed native sport horses with geographical registration certificates, produced by the Horse Production and Training Battalion Command of the Military Veterinary School and Training Center Command.